digsim/missingTvShows/docs/install.rst

     pip install .

-This will compile and install the project to the pyhton libraries (eg. ``/usr/local/lib/python3.12/site-packages/missingTvShows-1.2.2.dev51+gf5133b9.d20240930.dist-info``).
+This will compile and install the project to the Python libraries (eg. ``/usr/local/lib/python3.12/site-packages/missingTvShows-1.2.2.dev51+gf5133b9.d20240930.dist-info``).
 Furthermore it will install a script in ``/usr/local/bin/``:
 * missingtvshows

 Upon the first start a copy of a pristine application and logging configuration are created in the user's home directory ``~/.MissingTVShows/``.
 From this point on configuration files are read from this location.
 It is however possible to overwrite them either by placing a file with the same name (but prefixed with a dot eg. ``.logging.conf``) in the current working directory.